Amokrane/eten/README.md

 - Improve the restaurant detail page by showing more information & pictures.
 - Add a local storage data source to access data offline.
 - Implement a more user friendly UI that follows material design guidelines.
+- Offer the ability to set a custom search radius to the user.